 The quantum of load increase/ Generation loss is iteratively achieved so that the new system frequency settles at 49.2 Hz.
 The load shedding quantum required to establish load and generation balance is computed by carrying out load loss (due to 'D') due to frequency falling to 49.2 Hz and this increase due to raising the frequency to 50 Hz, the very negligible governor action and load loss due to AUFLS at 49.2 Hz.
 This approach has been extended to see where this frequency settles at 49.0, 48.8, 48.6 and 48.5 Hz and the adjusted load shedding quantum required to be wired up for AUFLS.
-Therefore, even if Stage-I A, B, C & D does not raise the frequency to 50Hz, the last Stage-E is capable to increase the frequency from 48.5Hz to 50 Hz, if the loads are shed is estimated for Stage-IE. This is even true for all the Stages-I B, C &D. So, each stage, independently, is capable to raise the frequency from the stage trigger frequency to 50Hz.
+Therefore, even if Stage-I A, B, C & D does not raise the frequency to 50 Hz, the loads are shed is estimated for Stage-IE. This is even true for all the Stages-I B, C &D. So, each stage, independently, is capable to raise the frequency from the stage trigger frequency to 50Hz.